Ranking the top 10 football transfers in SEC ahead of 2024-25 season

 - 6-foot-7, 360 pounds

-Despite having quite literally 0 game time experience at the collegiate level, Kadyn Proctor is undeniably the biggest transfer portal snag in the SEC.
+After a year of starting for the Crimson Tide as a true freshman, Kadyn Proctor is undeniably the biggest transfer portal snag in the SEC.

+After abandoning ship when Saban retired and transferring to Iowa, Proctor made his way back to Alabama when Kalen DeBoer was named the newest head coach.

 To put it simply, his size and his skills as a freshman are unbelievable.
 Proctor will almost certainly be a two-and-done before heading to the NFL Draft in 2026 but he will be a big time player for the Tide.